Wilburn Cartwright: Military career

 He served as a major in the United States Army, Allied Military Government, with service in Africa and Europe from 1943 until he was injured.
 He returned to the United States as an instructor at Fort Custer, Michigan, in 1945.
 He was employed with the Veterans' Administration at Muskogee, Oklahoma, in 1945 and 1946.

 Later life

-Cartwright was elected Secretary of State of Oklahoma for a four-year term in 1946.
-Cartwright was elected State auditor for a four-year term in 1950.
-Cartwright was elected State corporation commissioner for a six-year term in 1954 and reelected in 1960 and 1966.
+Cartwright was elected to a single four year term as Secretary of State of Oklahoma in 1946 and State Auditor in 1950.
+In 1954, Cartwright resigned as Auditor to be appointed State corporation commissioner by Governor Johnston Murray, and was elected for a full six-year term later that year as well as in 1960 and 1966.
+In 1970 he attempted to win the nomination for Governor, but placed last in a field of four, only gaining an eighth of the vote in the Democratic primary.
 He was a resident of Oklahoma City, Oklahoma until his death there on March 14, 1979.
 He was interred in I.O.O.F.
 Cemetery, Norman, Oklahoma.